Balance Your Life: Stress, Sleep & Nutrition

 Staff Tips for Managing Stress

-• Identify key tasks and delegate when possible.
+• Identify your key tasks and delegate where appropriate.

-• Break larger projects into smaller, achievable milestones.
+• Break larger projects into smaller, manageable milestones.

 Set Boundaries

-• Balance work with personal time by avoiding overcommitment.
+• Maintain a healthy balance between work and personal time by avoiding overcommitment.

 • Learn to say no when demands exceed your capacity.